Þingvellir National Park – Historical Site

 Why is Þingvellir the best place to see Continental plates move apart?

 The Eurasian and North American tectonic plates meet at Þingvellir.
-They for long have been slowly drifting apart creating the dramatic and rugged rift valley which runs through the sight. Þingvellir is one of the most extraordinary geological sites in Iceland, in fact even on world-class.
+They have for a long time been slowly drifting apart, creating the dramatic and rugged rift valley which runs through the sight. Þingvellir is one of the most extraordinary geological sites in Iceland, in fact even on world-class.
 The reason is that at Þingvellir you can so clearly and beautifully see the how the two continental plates drift apart.
 Iceland is one of the few places in the world where you can see this happening on dry land but very likely the most stunning one!

 The reason why the drift can be seen so clearly at Þingvellir is that by the end of the last Ice Age period, about 10-11 thousand years ago, great volcanic eruptions happened in the Þingvellir area.
 A few of the eruptions happened under the glacier before the Ice Age glacier completely disappeared and formed tuff ridges and mountains.
 After the land became ice-less again large and wide volcanoes formed, the famous and Icelanders favorite, Skjaldbreiður, being one of them.
 These eruptions made the far area more rugged, the closer area flatter but still didn’t fill up the meeting of the continental plates so still today Þingvellir remains the best place to view this astonishing natural phenomenon!